 Why run ads twice (and pay 2x) and bother with remarketing when you can follow up with prospects from Google using email?

 Well, there are two principal reasons to do this:

 - Email lists are not accurate

-With email follow-ups, it’s hard to filter between prospects who are still interested in your offer and those who no
+With email follow-ups, it’s hard to filter between prospects who are still interested in your offer and those who no longer remember you.